ken3stokes/Unique-Identifier-Generator/README.md

 Avoidance: Combinations resembling "P@ssw0rd#123456".
 Sample: Jk5#fQr8&lZx!7YtVo3p

-3. Randomized Email Addresses Powered by ChatGPT/Bard:
+3. Randomized Email Addresses Powered by ChatGPT:
 Pairing dictionary words with numbers.
 Offered domains: Gmail.com and Outlook.com.
 Avoided words: "random," "dictionary," and "words".
 Sample: Swift9Sky@gmail.com

-## 🚀 How to Use with ChatGPT/Bard Interface
+## 🚀 How to Use with ChatGPT Interface
 Initiate a conversation with either ChatGPT or Bard.
 Specify the type of identifier you want: Username, Password, or Email.
 Follow the conversational cues, and the model will present you with a unique identifier based on your preferences.